 • The Committee received an overview in respect of the progress that services have made against their priorities to ensure delivery of the Clinical and Quality Strategy for 2022/23.
-(ALL)

-Summary of BAF Review Discussion (Board Committee level only)

-• The Committee reviewed the Quality related BAF risks.
-No risks closed on the BAF for Quality Committee.

-Comments on Effectiveness of the Meeting / Application of QI Methodology

-- Appropriate discussion dedicated to identified reports. - Articulate executive summaries provided within the reports.
+(ALL) Summary of BAF Rev view Discussion (Board Committe e level only) The Committee reviewed the Quality related BAF risks.
+No risks closed on the BAF to the the the test of t or Quality Committee.
+Comments on Effectiveness of the Meet ing / Application of QI Methodology Appropriate discussion dedicated to identified reports.
+Articulate executive summaries provided within the reports.